WisconsinAutonomous/WisconsinAutonomous.github.io/_posts/ros/2021-12-16-ros-overview.md

 tags: [ros, technical]
 ---

-This guide outlines how Wisconsin Autonomous structures their ROS respositories.
+This guide outlines how Wisconsin Autonomous structures their ROS respositories and how ROS development should take place

 ## Purpose

-A major difference between Wisconsin Autonomous and industry is that in WA, we have much higher turnover.
+A major difference between Wisconsin Autonomous and industry is that in WA we have much higher turnover.
 This is because students graduate or move on.
 In addition, industry has employees working 40hrs a week and WA has students working 5-10hrs a week.
 As a result, planning is very important to ensure the time we do spend working on WA is not wasted.

 This guide goes into detail about how Wisconsin Autonomous structures their control stacks.
 We may have multiple control stacks for different applications; for example, one for the evGrand Prix, one for AutoDrive, and one for the rc car.

-It is very important the ideas presented on this page are followed.
+It is very important the ideas presented on this page are followed _to a T_.

 ## Prerequisites

 We'll refer to the control stack repository as `REPO` from now on.
+This simply helps for describing what's going on, replace `REPO` with the repository you're using, i.e. `waGrandPrix`.

 ## TL;DR

+**This section is for quick reference!!
+If you have not read this document in-full yet, you _must_ do that first.**

 ### Required Packages